suchoudh/myPython/Day2/README.md

 Decisions made
 --------------
-I will be curating the videos that they need to see and develop their undersatnding over time .
+I will be curating the videos that they need to see and develop their undersatnding over time. my Choice is to use
+1. Udemy Python course Automate the boring stuff with python
+2. Charles Severance lectures
+3. Code with Harry notes and Youtube

+If time permits we will try to include a primer for various avenues that are available after this basic Python course.

 Next Visit
 ==========